Rivallis/WaveDS/INSTALLATION.md

-# TTT-MAE Installation Guide
+# Seq-TTT-MAE Installation Guide

-This guide provides comprehensive instructions for setting up the TTT-MAE (Test-Time Training with Masked Autoencoders) environment.
+This guide provides comprehensive instructions for setting up the Seq-TTT-MAE (Sequential Test-Time Training with Masked Autoencoders for Ultrasonic Wavefields) environment.

 ## Quick Start